 Agencies can take credit in every category that is applicable to the recipient of the contract.
-When counting goaling achievements, a contract awarded to a service-disabled Veteran-Owned Woman-Owned Small Business would be counted toward the Small Business (SB) goal, the Service-Disabled Veteran-Owned Small Business (SDVOSB) goal and the Women-Owned Small Business (WOSB) goal.
-However, these category counts are not summed to triple the total count.
+When counting goaling achievements, a contract awarded to a service-disabled veteran-owned woman-owned Small Business concern would be counted toward the Small Business (SB) goal, the Service-Disabled Veteran-Owned Small Business (SDVOSB) goal, and the Women-Owned Small Business (WOSB goal.
+However, these categories are not summed to triple the total count.
 The Sum of Parts Does Not Equal the Whole.
-The exception to this non-additive rule is for total Small Disadvantaged Business (SDB) which is the sum of 8(a) and non-8(a) SDBs.
-Each special type of small business is first of all a small business.
-That also means Federal procurements awarded to SDVOSB will also have been awarded to Veteran-Owned Small Business (VOSB).
+The exception to this non-additive rule is total Small Disadvantaged Business (SDB) which is the sum of 8(a) SDBs and non-8(a) SDBs.

+Each socioeconomic category of small businesses is first of all a small business.
+That also means Federal procurements awarded to a SDVOSB will also have been awarded to Veteran-Owned Small Business (VOSB).